2i2c-org/infrastructure/docs/tutorials/setup.md

 Tada, now you're logged in!

-## Step 3: Getting access to any of our kubernetes clusters with `deployer.py`
+## Step 3: Getting access to any of our kubernetes clusters with `deployer` module

 ```{note}
 You should have already been given access to the `two-eye-two-see` Google Cloud